-Acetaminophen or Paracetamol: Pain Relief and Precautions
+Acetaminophen or Paracetamol: Pain Relief, Action, and Safety

 Acetaminophen or Paracetamol

 Acetaminophen is a very popular pain reliever and is an over-the-counter drug in many stores.
-It's often the medication of choice for people who have a headache, toothache, muscle ache or other relatively minor pain.
+It's often the medication of choice for people who have a headache, toothache, muscle ache, or other relatively minor pain.
 It's also used to reduce fever.
 The medication is known as acetaminophen in North America and Asia, but in other parts of the world it's called paracetamol.

 An Intriguing Chemical

 Acetaminophen is an analgesic (a pain reliever) and an antipyretic (a fever reducer).
 Its chemical name is N-acetyl-p-aminophenol and its formula is C8H9NO2.
 It's a white, crystalline substance.
 Tylenol is a common brand of acetaminophen in North America.

 Acetaminophen is produced by chemical reactions in laboratories.
 It's also made inside the human body from a medication called phenacetin.
 Phenacetin is obtained from coal tar and was once commonly used as an analgesic and an antipyretic.
 It's rarely used today because scientists have discovered that it can cause cancer and kidney failure.
 Acetaminophen is not known to cause cancer and at normal doses doesn't damage the kidneys.

 Acetaminophen was first used by the U.S. public in 1955, yet sixty years later its mechanism of action is still unconfirmed.
 It's believed to work in several different ways.
 It seems to act mainly on the central nervous system—the brain and the spinal cord—and only slightly on the peripheral nervous system, which consists of nerves extending from the central nervous system to the rest of the body.